Skip to Content

 The Natural Bridge is a geological marvel.
 Carved by the relentless forces of erosion, the stunning natural arch gracefully rises above the landscape as a testament to the patient but relentless work of wind, water, and time.

-The bridge’s colors range from rich reds to soft pinks for a vivid showcase of Bryce’s famed hoodoos.
+The bridge’s colors range from rich reds to soft pinks, vividly showcasing Bryce’s famed hoodoos.
 The scent of bristlecone pines mixes with the aroma of the hot rock faces in summer and the cool smell of crips snow in winter.
-You can quickly learn to appreciate the marvels of the arch and the effect millions of years of geological evolution have on the scenery.

 20. Discover Diverse Winter activities